Sole Trader Expenses List UK (2026): What You Can Claim

 - marketing and advertising

-- accountant and bookkeeping fees
+- accountant and professional fees

 Sole trader expenses list UK (quick list)